Solving the Dirichlet problem for the Monge-Amp\`ere equation using neural networks: Introduction

 As the review in Subsection \ref{numam} underscores, there seems to be no literature devoted to solving the Monge-Amp\`ere equation using neural networks.
 In this paper we start filling this gap by developing two methods for solving the Dirichlet problem in \eqref{prob:MA_D} using neural networks.
 The methods are illustrated in a number of examples and these examples show that neural networks are also promising tools for solving fully nonlinear equations like the Monge-Amp\`ere equation in complex geometries and in higher dimensions.
 In the context of neural networks, one way to attempt to single out the unique convex solution to the Monge-Amp\`ere equation is to use a loss function which penalizes lack of convexity.
 While such a method is easy to implement in the two-dimensional case, it is not necessarily extendible to higher dimensions.
 Another method, which is the main focus in this paper, is to use input convex neural networks.
 These networks are convex in the input variable by construction, so at least in principle they should provide a good ansatz for the solution to \eqref{prob:MA_D} in any dimension.

 The rest of the paper is organized as follows.
 In Section \ref{prelim}, which mainly is of preliminary nature, we briefly discuss the theory for the Monge-Amp\`ere equation, we review the numerical literature devoted to the Monge-Amp\`ere equation, and recall the definition of fully connected feed-forward neural networks.
 The interested reader can find some additional background for the Monge-Amp\`ere equation in Appendix \ref{app:MA}.
 In Appendix \ref{app:approximation} we provide an overview of approximation results for neural networks, underscoring the importance of deeper neural networks as a vehicle to overcome the curse of dimensionality encountered by all other numerical schemes in higher dimensions.
 In Section \ref{sec:Dirichlet} we present our methods in detail and make some comparison with previous work.
 In Section \ref{sec:NumEx} we present numerical examples of the solution of \eqref{prob:MA_D}.
 We first compare the two methods in the case of a smooth radial source function.
 In the other examples we focus on the input convex networks \cite{AmXuKo}, and consider functions with increasingly singular behavior on the boundary as well an example with a discontinuous source function.
 We also investigate how the method performs on a nontrivial domain and study its stability with respect to noise in the source function.
 Finally, we demonstrate that the method works in higher dimensions.
+In Section \ref{sec:numconvg} we study the numerical convergence of the method and in Section \ref{sec:error_est} we outline a method for estimating the error for sufficiently regular right-hand sides and boundary data.
 The paper ends with a brief section devoted to a summary and conclusions.